EHR Integration Guide: HL7, FHIR and SMART on FHIR Costs

 -

-SMART on FHIR builds on FHIR and adds a secure launch and authorization layer using OAuth 2.0 and OpenID Connect.
-It lets an app launch inside the EHR with scoped permissions, written once and run across Epic, Oracle Health, Athenahealth and other certified EHRs.
-It is the lowest-maintenance path for apps inside the clinician workflow.
+SMART on FHIR is an authorization and launch layer built on top of FHIR, using OAuth 2.0 and OpenID Connect to let an application open securely inside the EHR with scoped permissions.
+Because it is written once and works across Epic, Oracle Health, Athenahealth and other certified systems, it is the lowest-maintenance option for apps that live in the clinician's daily workflow.

 -